zzhou007/161lab/lab05/readmd.md

 ###Remarks
 We made a long data path.
-The only thing harder than this project is my dick.
 Our test results match with Skyler's test results.
 Thus we assume that everything functions correctly.